 Mallex Smith has 3 hits; Rays beat Athletics 5-4

-ST. PETERSBURG, Fla. - Mallex Smith had three hits and used his speed to set up the go-ahead run and the Tampa Bay Rays took three of four from the Oakland Athletics with a 5-4 victory Sunday.
+Smith had three hits and used his speed to set up the go-ahead run and the Rays took three of four from the Oakland Athletics with a 5-4 victory Sunday.

 Comments